Please search through our frequently asked questions below for more information.

-Your doctor will examine you and review your progress once a week.
+Your radiation oncologist will examine you and review your progress once a week.
 This scheduled check-up will take longer than the treatment visits.
-The nurses who see you during the check-up will work closely with you and the doctor to help you manage any side effects you may have.
+The nurses who see you during the check-up will work closely with you and the radiation oncologist to help you manage any side effects you may have.
 This is also the proper time to request refills for any medications that you may need to manage side effects.

-Sometimes you may have to wait for your treatment or to see the doctor because the Radiation Oncology Center is very busy.
+Sometimes you may have to wait for your treatment or to see the radiation oncologist because the Mat-Su Valley Cancer Center is very busy.
 However, if you wait longer than 30 minutes, please check with the front desk.

 The most frequent cause of delay is equipment downtime.
 This happens when a radiation therapy machine cannot be used because it is being serviced.
 In most cases of downtime, you will be asked to wait, or you may be treated on another machine.

 Side effects depend on the part of the body being treated.
 Most go away a few weeks after treatment is stopped.

 Red, itching, and peeling skin in your treatment area.
 This usually happens after about four weeks of radiation therapy.
 Report any skin problems to your nurse or radiation oncologist.
 Refer to the next section for skin care information.

 Fatigue: You may feel more tired than usual.
 Make sure to get plenty of rest, and do not overexert yourself

 Loss of appetite: You may not feel like eating.
 This side effect is common if your abdomen or mouth is in the treatment area.
 If so, try eating several small meals or snacks (dry toast, crackers) throughout the day, instead of three big meals.
 A dietitian can give you more tips on eating during treatment

 Hair loss: Hair loss may occur, but only in the area being treated.